 Carrying over from the original, the Gunslinger’s super ability summons the fan-favorite Golden Gun.
 This sun-soaked pistol instantly vaporizes enemies on contact.
 The Gunslinger is ideal for pinpointing specific enemies for huge chunks of damage.

-The gunslinger’s passive abilities are separated into Way of the Outlaw and Way of the Sharpshooter.
+The gunslinger’s passive abilities are separated into Way of the Outlaw, Way of the Sharpshooter, and Way of a Thousand Cuts.
 Way of the Outlaw skills increase the Hunter’s gun reload speed and rate of fire, while Way of the Sharpshooter offers contextual damage buffs, such as damage bonuses for performing precision kills.

 Way of a Thousand Cuts changes your super to Blade Barrage, which trades in your gun for flaming knives.
 Rather than shooting your opponents, you’ll throw a wall of knives at them, taking anyone in its path out quickly.

-The final hunter subclass, the Nightstalker, hails from The Taken King.
+The Taken King hunter subclass is the Nightstalker.
 Its super move, Shadowshot, allows you to impair a wide area of enemies, lowering their defensives and ridding them of their own abilities.
 The Nightstalker focuses on immobilizing and slowing enemies.

-The Nightstalker’s passive subsets are Way of the Trapper and Way of the Pathfinder.
+The Nightstalker’s passive subsets are Way of the Trapper, Way of the Pathfinder, and Way of the Wraith.
 Way of the Trapper emphasizes tripping up your enemies.
 With Snare Bomb, hunters can send a smoke bomb via melee attacks, which let you slow down and confuse enemies.
 Way of the Pathfinder abilities such as Lockdown can up your grenade and smoke bomb effects, making them last twice as long as normal.

 For a stealthy option, Way of the Wraith grants you Spectral Blades.
 This super turns you invisible, allowing you to sneak up behind enemies and kill them with void blades, Assassin’s Creed style.